nkashyap14/Zettelkasen/Zettelkasten/Last Stone Weight.md

 ```
 class Solution:
     def lastStoneWeight(self, stones: List[int]) -> int:
+	    #negate the values as we want a max heap
         stones = [num * -1 for num in stones]
         heapq.heapify(stones)

         while stones and len(stones) > 1:
             x, y = heapq.heappop(stones), heapq.heappop(stones)
+            #if the second value is > aka a smaller negative aka in reality a smaller value
             if y > x:
+	            #subtract the negative value from x so it becomes a smaller negative
                 x = x - y
                 heapq.heappush(stones, x)